-- 6. Protecting innocent parties: Storage and technology are becoming cheaper, meaning there are many more ways for it to invade our lives.
-Data collection and storage should include how to protect children and sensitive information like health or financial records.
+Storage and technology are becoming cheaper, meaning there are many more ways for it to invade our lives.
+Data collection and storage should include how to protect children and sensitive information like health or financial record.

 Data Security Best Practices

 Data security starts with awareness of the rising challenges we face.
 That way, you can re-evaluate the needs of your organization in relation to networks as well as customers, employees, and vendors.

 Unfortunately, there is a perceived cost of ensuring data integrity that isn't in line with the actual cost of doing nothing.
 Here are some steps and best practices to take to make sure your organization is doing all that it can in the name of data collection security.

 Security information and training should be an integral component of your employee onboarding process.
 Employees who feel less engaged are more likely to leave, and high turnover affects your brand as well as your ability to attract new talent to your team.

 The results or necessity for security audits and analysis should be shared with all department heads, not just IT.
 Whenever you add new elements or update your data security and storage policies, each employee should be apprised of these measures and indicate that they understand the policies and why they're needed.
 Employee training should include an overview of data collection policies and make these policies clear and actionable.